 Then everything went terribly wrong.
 After taking handoff after his own inbounds pass, Pacers star Paul George rose up for a long three-pointer over Iman Shumpert at the top of the key.
 It resulted in an airball, but referees whistled Shumpert for fouling George's elbow and altering the shot.
 George knocked down all three shots, Anthony failed to convert on a tough jumper on the Knicks' final possession, and the game headed to overtime.
 Naturally, George and Pacers dominated that period, cruising to a 103-96 win following the wild fourth-quarter finish.

 It's an open question as to how much contact Shumpert actually made on the foul.
-After the jump, check out a screenshot of the play without the accompanying video graphics (via @cjzero) and decide for yourself.
+After the jump, check out a screenshot of the play (via @cjzero) and decide for yourself.

 The trouble here is that any sort of touch of the elbow affects a player's shot more than similar contact to any other part of the body.
 It seems fair to assume that George intended to make the shot, not airball intentionally to entice the referees to make an iffy foul call that would send the Madison Square Garden fans into a fury.
 Given the circumstances, we can guess that the contact changed the shot considerably.

 The relative correctness of the call won't do much to console the Knicks, a team seemingly intent on being as dramatic as possible regardless of the final result.
 Tied with the Brooklyn Nets for the worst record in the Atlantic Division and heading out on a four-game road trip beginning with Saturday's game against the Washington Wizards, it's possible that things will only get tougher for one of the NBA's marquee franchises.